Is Extended Breastfeeding Good or Bad For Your Baby?

 • Nutrient deficiencies if the mother’s diet does not provide enough nutrients for her body to make enough milk for her child

-• A mother’s emotional health can be affected by extended breastfeeding if she has to deal with criticism due to her choice
+• A mother’s emotional health can be affected by extended Breastfeeding if she has to deal with criticism due to her choice

 • A mother may have to deal with criticism due to her choice